 Pet Professions (ages 10-18)

 This program offers students a look at the wide array of careers in the animal welfare field.
-Students will learn about the skills and education needed for different positions and hear about a typical work day from some of our staff.
+Students will learn about the skills and education needed for different positions and hear about a typical work day from CHS staff.
 Click here to request this program for your group.

 Beyond the Breed: Exploring Dog DNA* (ages 12-18)